Using effective communication in a business environment is one of the best ways to motivate and engage employees.

 What is Effective Communication?

-Effective communication is when a person wants a desired outcome by sharing key information or news.
+Effective communication is when a person wants the desired outcome by sharing key information or news.
 The purpose of sharing this information is to influence others to achieve a goal or result.

 This is much different from small talk with your colleague or boss.
 When we communicate effectively, we want someone else to do something.
 We want other people to change their behavior.

-Setting a clear goal or clearly understanding what you want from the outcome of a communication is critical.
+Setting a clear goal or clearly understanding what you want from the outcome of communication is critical.

 How Can You Improve Good Communication in the Workplace?

 Do you ever say something to a business partner without knowing what you want them to do?

 Research suggests that the more specific you can make the action you want others to do, the more influential it becomes.
 It’s a way you can begin building trust.
 The more the listener can visualize the task, the more they will be willing to do it.

-To get a desired result, one of the first places you must start is by defining the action.
+To get the desired result, one of the first places you must start is by defining the action.

 Nine times out of ten, our ask is simple.
 However, if it is portrayed unclearly, then your audience will automatically be skeptical.
 Skepticism is bad.
 Skepticism from a listener most often occurs when you are unclearly communicating.

 When you’re the boss, effective communication helps you influence and change the people who report to you and others in the company.

 Have you ever had a communication that was unclear from your boss?
 It’s difficult to know what action you should take.
-You are left feeling uncertain which way to proceed, and if you don’t have clarity you might even have anxiety associated with the actions you plan on taking.
+You are left feeling uncertain about which way to proceed, and if you don’t have the clarity you might even have anxiety associated with the actions you plan on taking.

 That is not effective at all.